Expressing disagreement before, after or during an event

 Could I be subject to disciplinary charges?

-- Furnishing false information to any University official, faculty member, or office (Section ii, A, 1b)
+- Knowingly furnishing false information to any University or NSHE official, faculty member, or office.
+(Section iii, A, 5)

-- Resisting or obstructing University or other public officials in the performance of their duties (Section ii, A, 7)
+- Resisting or obstructing University or other public officials in the performance of their duties.
+(Section iii, A, 23)

 What can the police charge me with?